-Today, well-located villas routinely rent for €500 to €1,200 per night, with some exceptional properties commanding even higher rates during peak summer months.
+Today, well-located villas routinely rent for €500 to €1,200 per night, with some exceptional properties commanding even higher rates during the peak summer months.

-For investors and second-home buyers, this creates a compelling opportunity: build a beautiful property that serves as a personal retreat while also generating strong rental income.
+For investors and second-home buyers, this creates a compelling opportunity: build a beautiful property that serves as a personal retreat while also generating rental income.

 However, there is an important caveat.